 The majority of the future lease commitments relate to contracts entered into for new highly-automated warehouses in the United States (Atlanta) and Belgium (Beringen), respectively.
-The new warehouse in the United States will partially operate starting in 2024 and is expected to be fully operational by 2025, and amounts to CHF 245.8 million (December 31, 2022: CHF 254.9 million) lease commitment.
-The new warehouse in Belgium will partially operate starting in 2024 and is expected to be fully operational by 2026, and amounts to CHF 122.5 million (December 31, 2022: CHF - million) lease commitment.
-The remaining lease commitments relate to new stores in the United States.
+Lease commitments for the new warehouse in the United States where operations began in 2024 and are expected to be fully operational by 2025 amount to CHF 197.2 million (December 31, 2023: CHF 245.8 million).
+The new warehouse in Belgium partially began operations in 2024 and is expected to be fully operational by 2026, and amounts to CHF 106.7 million (December 31, 2023: CHF 122.5 million) lease commitment.
+The remaining lease commitments relate to various new stores, offices and warehouses.